Salwan Momika: Background

 Momika came from Qaraqosh, (Note: Momika's birthplace has also been wrongly given as Tal Afar, an Iraqi Turkmen city around 111 km from Qaraqosh) a town in the Al-Hamdaniya district in the northern Iraqi province of Nineveh.
 He was an ethnic Assyrian and raised as a Syriac Catholic.
 Before the Iraqi civil war, Momika undertook an apprenticeship in tourism and hospitality management in Baghdad.
 In 2008, when Christians became persecuted by the Islamic State of Iraq (the precursor of ISIS), Momika joined the Assyrian Patriotic Party and worked as a security guard for the party's headquarters in Mosul.
 According to Iraqi government sources, Momika fled his hometown in 2012 after the local court found him guilty of causing a wrongful death during a car accident and sentenced him to three years of imprisonment in Badush.

 After the fall of Mosul to Islamic State (IS) militants in June 2014, Momika joined the Popular Mobilization Forces (PMF) to fight against the IS.
 He appeared in videos in the uniform of the Assyrian militia Kataib Rouh Allah Issa Ibn Miriam brandishing firearms and pledging allegiance to the Kata'ib al-Imam Ali, a PMF faction and part of the Islamic Movement of Iraq.
-The Kata'ib al-Imam Ali are known to have close connections to Iran and is considered to be an Iranian proxy.
-The Kata'ib al-Imam Ali were also accused of committing war crimes and engaging in sectarian violence.

 It has been alleged that Momika was also affiliated with the Syriac Assembly Movement, a political party that received support from the government of the Kurdistan Region.
 Momika also founded the Syriac Democratic Union and the Falcons of the Syriac Forces in 2014, an armed militia which was affiliated with the Babylon Brigade, the armed wing of the Babylon Movement.
 In 2017, Momika was involved in an internal power struggle with Babylon Movement founder Rayan al-Kildani, which he lost.
 He fled the country as a result.